 A key decision we made early on at Ramp was choosing cashback over points as the way to reward our customers.
 Compared to a points-based system, with industry standard features like confusing multipliers, cashback is simple, unambiguous, and transparent.

 I worked at Capital One with my co-founders, Karim and Gene, after they acquired our last startup.
 That gave us a front row seat to see what was happening in the card industry, not just at Capital One but at behemoths like Amex, Chase, and Bank of America.
-It always amazed us how much effort went into points programs and optimizing their operation.
+It always amazed us how much effort went into optimizing how credit card rewards programs work.
 For example, the industry realized there was a huge difference in cardholder behavior when you framed rewards as multipliers (i.e. 2x/3x) rather than percentages.
 Suddenly everyone was very interested in buyer psychology and what makes customers perceive things as valuable.

 "Compared to a points-based system, with industry standard features like confusing multipliers, cashback is simple, unambiguous, and transparent"